AniStepBall/aws-week7-ecs-fargate-cicd/docs/decisions.md

 Private subnets with NAT Gateway would be more secure but adds ~$32/month in cost.
 For this project, public subnets with locked-down security groups is an acceptable tradeoff.

-## Production improvements
-- Private subnets with NAT Gateway
-- HTTPS via ACM certificate on ALB
-- Task definition image updates by exact commit SHA
-- Secrets Manager for environment variables
-- WAF on the ALB
-- CloudWatch Container Insights for logs